 Are you aware of the important role that ventilation plays in the overall health of the roof?
 Roof ventilation helps to circulate fresh air throughout the attic, preventing moisture from collecting.
-Lack of proper ventilation can leading to issues like mold accumulation that can shorten the lifespan of your roof.
+Lack of proper ventilation leads to issues such as mold accumulation that can shorten the lifespan of your roof.

 There are three main types of roof vents: